masukomi/hey_3/README.md

 NAME
 ====

-Hey - A time and interruption tracker.
+Hey - a simple command line time tracker, written in Raku and backed by SQLite.

 DESCRIPTION
 ===========

-Hey is a command line tool that tracks your time spent on various projects and any interruptions that may have happened along the way.
+Hey is a command line tool that tracks your time spent on various projects that may have happened along the way.

 USAGE